This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ChooseMazola #CollectiveBias

 Easy Vegetarian Stuffed Peppers

-- 1 green bell pepper halved lengthwise, seeds and cores removed
+- 2 green bell peppers halved lengthwise, seeds and cores removed

 - 1 red bell pepper halved lengthwise, seeds and cores removed